HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="title-words-percentile.png",
   caption="Title words by percentile.", description="A distribution of word counts within page titles.
-The median word count in titles is 6 words.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1674970307&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"
+The median word count in titles is 6 words on both desktop and mobile.
+At the 10th percentile it's 1 one or desktop and 2 on mobile, at the 25th percentile it's 3 word for both, at the 75th percentile it's 9 words for both, and at the 90th percentile it's 12 words for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1674970307&format=interactive", sheets_gid="771280814", sql_file="seo-stats-by-percentile.sql"